 For patients who are unable to attend the surgery to see a doctor or nurse during standard office hours, we run an extended hours clinic on a Thursday morning at Marsden.
 You can choose to see either a nurse or doctor in these clinics.
 Please speak to the receptionist if you would like to book an appointment.

-Nurse Practitioners and Practice Nurses
+Emergency Care Practitioner and Practice Nurses

 For an increasing number of conditions and follow up you may be able to speak to a Doctor on the telephone rather than needing to make an appointment.
 Ongoing conditions not requiring examination may also be dealt with over the telephone.